eli-s-goldberg/generic-csv-2-flare/README.md

 | Method2 | Methods to Capture Endpoints1 | Area1            | Target1 | Comorbidities1 | Affects1      | Reference1 | Data1 | Func1         |
 | Method2 | Methods to Capture Endpoints2 | Area2            | Target2 | Comorbidities2 | Affects2      | Reference2 | Data2 | Func2         |

-First define the grouping order for your dataset.
+Then define the grouping order for your dataset.
 Don't worry, you can remove columns you don't want.
 Just hardcode the order.
 ```
 grouping_order = ['Method',
                   'Methods to Capture Endpoints',